-Fifteen people have lost their lives in severe flooding in 21 communities in Cross River in July and August this year.
+Fifteen people have died in severe flooding, in 21 communities, in Cross River State between July and August, 2017.

-The Director-General of the Cross River State Emergency Management Agency, Mr John Inaku, made the disclosure while assessing the extent of damage in flooded areas in Calabar South on Monday.
+Director General of the state Emergency Management Agency, Mr. John Inaku, made the disclosure when he assessed the extent of damage in flooded areas in Calabar South, yesterday.